 Recommended Formats: Modern

-Skullclamp is an extremely powerful mtg equipment and it’s almost by accident.
+Skullclamp is extremely powerful and it’s almost by accident.
 Whenever the creature equipped with skullclamp dies you get to draw two cards.
-However, the equipment itself gives the creature a +1/-1.
+However, it gives the creature a +1/-1.
 The -1 was added to the card as a “downside” to compensate for its ability to generate card advantage.

 While the thought was there, this ended up being the card’s greatest upside.
 Why?
 Because any deck playing lots of creatures with one toughness can simply equip skullclamp for a single mana, killing their own creature immediately and drawing two cards.